A sales quota is a goal that a worker, sales team, or a company’s whole sales department must reach within a specific time.

 Standard time frames include:

-In a sales quota, geography or territory means the exact geographical area or region that a salesperson, team, or distributor is responsible for selling in.
+In a sales quota, geography or territory refers to the area or region that a salesperson, team, or distributor is responsible for selling in.

-In many industries, it’s usual for sales representatives to be assigned specific territories so that the whole market is covered and there’s no overlap between accounts.
+In many industries, sales representatives are usually assigned specific territories so that the whole market is covered and there’s no overlap between accounts.

-It’s important to remember that there are crucial aspects to product or service in sales quota, which are the following:
+There are crucial aspects to product or service in sales quota, such as:

 There are different sales targets, each with pros, cons, and best-use cases.